iva2k/ionic3-feathers/README.md

  f.
 [UX] Show avatar on TasksListPage items, on TaskDetailPage (implemented in underlying components)
  g.
 [UX] Rearrange and align column widths in TodosListPage items (use ion-col)
  h.
 [UX] Rearrange and align elements on TodoDetailPage items
+ i.
+[UX] Make Update button on TodoDetailsPage return to the list if entries are unchanged

 # CHECKLIST